-All other services, including board supervision, training, and professional development may be accessed via PayPal, Square, Cashapp, Visa, Mastercard, or commercial checks.
+All other services, including board supervision, continuing education credits, graduate level coursework, training, and professional development may be accessed via PayPal, Square, Cashapp, Visa, Mastercard, or commercial checks.
 We do not accept personal checks or cash at this time.

 The primary mission of TBCG is to address the needs of ASD and PDD sufferers in their homes and communities (this includes the school setting) since this is where they spend the vast majority of their time.
 This work happens, first via culturally competent, comprehensive assessment, secondly via Caregiver Training & Support and Educator Training, administered by certified/licensed clinicians with specific expertise in ASD, behavior modification, and positive discipline techniques.
 Further, we espouse a tertiary emphasis on direct intervention with children and young adults administered by highly trained technicians, paraprofessionals.
 Finally, we will provide a continuum of care based on the “systems model” which will include assessment, case management, mental health therapy, psychoeducational supports, socio-emotional learning, community/peer support, habilitation, and advocacy.
 The aforementioned are not listed as such to reflect a ranked ordering, but rather to conceptualize the chronological order our clinicians and providers believe is necessary to provide the most benefit to our clients.

 - Get a referral.
 Talk to your doctor or your child’s pediatrician for a referral.

 - Check with your insurance.
 Most behavioral health services are covered by insurance, but it is important to check with your policy provider about coverage, requirements, co-payments, and deductibles.